Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 - Form Templates Pack Addon – Pre-built form templates.

-- Campaign Monitor Addon – Create Campaign Monitor sign-up within WordPress.
+- Campaign Monitor Addon – Create a Campaign Monitor sign-up within WordPress.

 - Conversational Forms Add-on – Create a more human-friendly web form to improve conversion.